 \newlength{\backbonelength} \paragraph{Baselines} We compare our method with existing state-of-the-art zero-shot open-vocabulary methods.
 In particular, we evaluate against methods including self-trained MaskCLIP+~\cite{zhou2022maskclip}, learning grouping strategies: GroupViT~\cite{xu2022groupvit}, SegCLIP~\cite{lou2022segclip}, ViL-Seg~\cite{liu2022open}, OVSegmentor~\cite{xu2023learning}, ViewCo~\cite{ren2023viewco} , using class prototypes: ReCo$^{\dagger}$~\cite{shin2022reco}, text-grounding strategy: TCL~\cite{cha2022tcl} and with CLIPpy \cite{clippy2022} which uses a T-5 backbone and improves dense abilities of CLIP. \footnote{We do not compare against~\cite{mukhoti2023pacl} due to lack of comparable results and open source code.} We detail in Tab.~\ref{tab:main_results} the VLM backbones used per method and the if additional training data was.
 Every method (except for MaskCLIP) requires training a specific module/model used to get denser predictions; instead, we use the vanila CLIP model.

 \paragraph{A note on fair comparison} Following TCL~\cite{cha2022tcl}, we use a unified evaluation protocol corresponding to an open-world scenario where prior access to the target data before evaluation is not allowed.
-In particular, we do not consider query expansion, e.g. class names expansion or rephrasing.
+In particular, we do not consider query expansion, e.g. class name expansion or rephrasing.
 As discussed in~\cite{cha2022tcl} exploring language biases can greatly improve the overall segmentation performance.
-However, for a fair comparison, we only use the original class names from the compared datasets.
-Moreover, we report best-reported scores for all methods.
-It is to be noted that TCL uses a post-processing technique, namely PAMR~\cite{pamr}\OS{, when other methods do not.}
+However, we only use the original class names from the compared datasets.
+We also report best-reported scores for all methods.
+It is to be noted that TCL uses a post-processing technique, namely PAMR~\cite{pamr} while other methods do not.